arkangel-dev/efcore.wayback/README.md

 ## Attributes

-`DoNotAudit` : Properties with this attribute will not be audited and tracked `CensorAudit` : Properties with this attribute will only have the hashes saved.
-Only works for `byte[]` and `string` `JunctionTable` : This indicates to Wayback that a class is a junction for handling Many-To-Many relationships `Audit` : This indicates to Wayback that an entity should be audited and tracked
+`DoNotAudit` : Properties with this attribute will not be audited and tracked

+`CensorAudit` : Properties with this attribute will only have the hashes saved.
+Only works for `byte[]` and `string`

+`JunctionTable` : This indicates to Wayback that a class is a junction for handling Many-To-Many relationships

+`Audit` : This indicates to Wayback that an entity should be audited and tracked

+`SoftDelete` : This indicates that entities have to be soft deleted instead of hard deletes.
+If this attribute is added to an entity, then it implemented a `bool IsDeleted` parameter.
+If this attribute is implemented, the `OnModelCreating` method will also implement a Query filter on it